Colleges by Location

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at Community College of Baltimore County was 14:1: that means 14 students per one teacher.
-The faculty of this school consists of 139 members, according to the most recent data reported.
-This number included 359 men and 569 women.
+This school has recently reported to have 139 faculty members.
+Out of that number, there were 359 male and 569 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Community College of Baltimore County.

 Student Population Diversity Graph